-We caught up with Double J to talk about his in ring career highlights, being founder of Global Force Wrestling, talents we should look out for and much more.
+We caught up with Double J to talk about his in-ring career highlights, being the founder of Global Force Wrestling, talents we should look out for and much more.

 How did the idea for Global Force Wrestling come about?